 After the sub-project assignment, each team started working on its own specific direction, deepening the required knowledge and analyzing possible solutions.
 After one year of periodical feedbacks and meetings with the ASP tutors the team has been able to define a specific solution: "Techstylist".

-In the following images it has been reported the details of all the main activities carried out by the team during the two-year project work.
+In the following page, a picture shows all the main activities carried out by the team during the twoyear project work.